ksindi/managers-playbook/README.md

     - "What are our action items?"
 1. More on feedback: [The Feedback Fallacy](https://hbr.org/2019/03/the-feedback-fallacy)

+## Thinking Strategically

+1. What would you do with more one person?
+1. How is your team moving the needle?
+Are you focusing on the right things?
+How do you know the features you're building will benefit the customer?
+1. What are your products' respective mission and tenets?
+1. What pillars are your team driving and in what way?
+1. What are your team's pain points?
+How can you move 2x?
+1. What "dogs not barking" do you worry about?
+What are areas in your team you worry about?

 ## Making decisions

 1. Determine if the decision is [reversible vs. irreversible](https://fs.blog/2018/04/reversible-irreversible-decisions/).